 Common Tools Used for Monitoring

-Employee productivity tools and tech are used for watching employees.
+Employee productivity tools and tech are used for monitoring employees.
 94% of companies use software to check work and security.
 Tools like keylogging, phone call watching, GPS, and video cameras are common.

 Legal Aspects of Employee Monitoring

-It’s important for employers to know the laws about monitoring.
+Employers should be aware of the monitoring laws.
 The Electronic Communications Privacy Act (ECPA) of 1986 covers this.
 It says monitoring is okay if it has a good reason or if employees agree.

 Employers must also know the rules about phone calls and voicemail.
 In California, they need consent for this.
-They need to balance protecting their business with respecting employees’ privacy to avoid legal trouble.
+They should find the right balance between the privacy of the employees and the business to ensure that they are not in trouble.

-In today’s world, it’s key to know if you’re being watched at work.
+In contemporary society, the most important thing is to understand whether you are being spied on at the workplace.
 Look out for odd computer actions and changes in how your boss acts.
-These signs suggest you might be under watch.
+These 12 signs being monitored at work.
 With new monitoring tools, your privacy at work is more at risk.

 Unusual Computer Activity and Notifications